FlockBots/flockbot/readme.md

 If the callback returns a string, the bot will add it to its reply.
 When all callbacks have been called, it will reply every result in a single comment.

+The editable that is passed to the callback is actually a [custom class](https://github.com/FlockBots/flockbot/blob/master/flockbot/helpers/editableContainer.py) holding some common info between the three possible objects.

 That's pretty much the gist of it.
 I do plan on adding some proper documentation some time.
 In the mean while, if you are still confused check out [Flockbots/Cigarbot](https://github.com/FlockBots/Cigarbot) as an example.